aws-samples/amazon-personalize-data-conversion-pipeline/README.md

 1. Install the AWS Serverless Application Model CLI - https://aws.amazon.com/serverless/sam/
 2. Configure your local AWS Credentials (aws configure).
 3. Create an S3 bucket to store the packaged code and replace S3_BUCKET_TO_STAGE_CODE with the name of your bucket in the comamands below.
 4. This solution assumes that you have source data located in S3 and partitioned by data type (ie: item, user, user-item interactions).
+You can see some example source data below in JSON format, however this solution should work for any source data type that can be classified with AWS Glue.

 ### Building and Packaging